PabloKostenko/MyApps/README.md

 Choose how you want your egg cooked — soft, medium or hard-boiled and enjoy a quirky mini-game while it “boils”.

 ---

+### ✨ Features

+- 🔥 Timer for soft, medium and hard-boiled eggs
+- 🧱 Absurd philosophical mini-game
+- 💬 Final “dish of the day” based on your answers
+- ⛪️ Playful, animated design

+---

 ### 🎮 Screenshots